SergioTheory/Collatz-new-math/lean/README.md

 * EndpointUniform.lean: The endpoint mapping law corresponding strictly to the Haar measure on odd classes.
 * UnitsHalf.lean: Modular arithmetics, dropping external unit hypotheses (isUnit_three_pow), and halving transfers.
 * CountBounds.lean: Range filtration and the counting bounds for the $\pm 1$ transport law (Proposition B3).
-* DirectViaB3.lean: The macroscopic interface bounding survival probability and Hausdorff dimensions using rigorous xiom declarations for the external metric properties.
+* DirectViaB3.lean: The macroscopic interface bounding survival probability and Hausdorff dimensions using rigorous axiom declarations for the external metric properties.

 *(Note: Early historical sketches and unverified drafts from the initial stages of the project can be found in the root archive/ folder.
 They are not part of the active build).*

 ## Prerequisites

 To verify the proofs on your own machine, you need to install **Lean 4**.
-We strongly recommend using lan (the Lean version manager).
+We strongly recommend using Lean (the Lean version manager).

 1. Install Lean by following the instructions at: [leanprover/elan](https://github.com/leanprover/elan)
 2. Ensure you have lake (Lean's package manager) installed (it comes bundled with lan).